tango-controls/rest-api/docs/subscriptions.md

 #### fallback_to_polling

-If set to true implementation MUST perform client polling
+If set to true implementation MUST perform client polling in case Tango event subscription has failed.
+Polling rate is specified for each event.
+See above examples.

 ### Event stream